Steps to Ohio Licensed Professional Counselor (LPC) Licensure for Students Enrolled in or

 6.)
 Complete a Criminal Records Check (CRC) (or BCI & FBI Background Check) CRC’s are good for 1 year from the date received by the Board.
 If you completed a CRC for your CT, but they were received by the Board more than 1 year ago, they must be repeated for your LPC license.
 Follow the instructions in this link for completing your BCI & FBI Background Check

 7.)
 Complete the Board’s Online Laws and Rules Exam Here is the link to the instructions:

-Documents required to complete your PC licensure file are:
+Documents required to complete your LPC licensure application are: